Battle of the Soyang River: The PVA overextend

-Despite the PVA/KPA action in the Hajinbu-ri-Yuch'on-ni area and continuing reports of reserves moving south, General Van Fleet was convinced, as he reported to General Ridgway, that "the enemy's initial punch in the eastern and central eastern section is shot."
+Despite the PVA/KPA action in the Hajinbu-ri-Yuch'on-ni area and continuing reports of reserves moving south, Van Fleet was convinced, as he reported to Ridgway, that "the enemy's initial punch in the eastern and central eastern section is shot."
 To keep PVA/KPA forces from slipping out of the bottom of their long bag in the Hajinbu-ri area, Van Fleet late on 21 May directed ROK III Corps to make no further withdrawals and to restore defensive positions north of Route 20.
 ROK I Corps meanwhile was to fall back from Line Waco to positions that would secure Route 20 between Yuch'on-ni and Kangnung on the coast.
 Anxious to close the top of the bag, Van Fleet enlarged and substantially altered the concept of the counterattack opened on 20 May.
 The main effort was now to be directed toward seizing the road centers, with the front otherwise being advanced only as necessary to protect the main effort.
 I Corps, as under Van Fleet's earlier order, was to seize the road hub in Yongp'yong River valley.
 His new order shifted the IX Corps-X Corps boundary east as of 23 May to give IX Corps the Hongch'on-Chuncheon-Hwacheon road and the road center on the western side of the Hwacheon Reservoir as its main objective.
 X Corps was to open a general advance on 23 May to seize the road complex in the Yanggu-Inje area east of the reservoir.

 Even as Van Fleet ordered ROK III Corps to regain positions above Route 20, the ROK 3rd and 9th Divisions again tumbled back under enemy attacks that by early afternoon of 22 May completely dispersed both divisions and overran their command posts.
 Korean Military Advisory Group (KMAG) advisers notified Van Fleet that the commanders of both divisions and the principal staff members of the ROK 9th Division had disappeared.
 The ROK 3rd Division commander, Brig.
 Gen. Kim Jong-oh, at first believed to have been either killed or taken captive, was located along with many members of the division on 23 May some 15 mi southeast of Hajinbu-ri.
 Under the direction of the KMAG adviser, troops of the ROK 9th Division meanwhile assembled 7 mi southwest of Hajinbu-ri.
 With the commander, Brig.
-Gen. Choi Suk, still unlocated, General Yu placed the deputy Corps' commander in charge.
-Convinced by the continuing failure of the Corps that Yu and his staff could not conduct operations successfully, General Van Fleet late on 22 May ordered the ROK III Corps headquarters inactivated, the ROK 3rd Division transferred to ROK I Corps, the ROK 9th Division given to X Corps and X Corps made responsible for the former ROK III Corps sector.
+Gen. Choi Suk, still unlocated, Yu placed the deputy Corps' commander in charge.
+Convinced by the continuing failure of the Corps that Yu and his staff could not conduct operations successfully, Van Fleet late on 22 May ordered the ROK III Corps headquarters inactivated, the ROK 3rd Division transferred to ROK I Corps, the ROK 9th Division given to X Corps and X Corps made responsible for the former ROK III Corps sector.
 He also ordered the ROK forward headquarters off the front and placed ROK I Corps under his own direct command.